AitijyaGhosh365/resumeiq/README.md

 streamlit run app.py
 ```

-The app will open in your browser at `http://localhost:8501`.
+Opens in your browser at `http://localhost:8501`.

 ---